dbrun3/CS441/README.md

 Video report: https://www.youtube.com/watch?v=__O1X9f8VuI (Output contains incorrect frequencies, see "output" folder in hw1 branch with updated, accurate output.
 Since posting video replaced hardcoded word2vec config w a config file, still experimenting with optimal values even now in preparation for hw2) More detailed documentation provided in hw1 branch

-### HW2
+### LLM Training with Apache Spark
-HW2 is in the 'hw2' branch.
+Part 2 is in the 'hw2' branch.
 To try it yourself, clone the repository and open in in Intellij.
 Set your sbt shell to jre version 8/11.
 Scala version 2.12.18 (aready specified in build.sbt)

 For testing, the some test cases will require you to set your own filepaths in the case itself.